Nahnahchi/dark-shell-R/README.md

 OR
 - Adding it to the list of known items: `item-mod add`

-To start reading performed animations use `get last-animation`
+To start reading performed animations use `get last-animation`.

 If you want to get notified when an event flag reaches one of its states, you can use the `on-flag notify` command.
 You are also able to give yourself an item with `on-flag item-get [option]`.